 Can You Go to Jail for Gun Charges in Utah?

 Carrying a firearm in Utah is legal if you observe certain laws.
 If you are found violating these laws, you may be imprisoned for a gun charge.
 Utah also has categories for individuals who cannot carry a firearm for certain reasons.
-If you have been arrested and are facing gun charges in Utah, you should consult with a Salt Lake City gun charge defense lawyer.
+If you have been arrested and are facing gun charges in Utah, you should consult with a Salt Lake City weapon violation lawyer.
 Darwin Overson of Overson Law explains the penalties for weapons charges in the state of Utah.
 To receive a free consultation, contact our law offices today.

 Who is Allowed to Carry a Gun in Utah?